alokg-812/IIT-Madras/MAD2/Week9/README.md

 # Week 9 Asynchronous Tasks
-The problem of how to schedule | execute asynchronous tasks that was needed to be part of an overall web application
+The problem of how to schedule/execute asynchronous tasks that was needed to be part of an overall web application

 Before getting into the detail of how asynchronous part is done, let's have a look of how web servers work and why we need to look for different ways by which we have need to execute long running tasks.